Location and Local Facilities

 LOBBS FARM SHOP in the grounds of Heligan, is a fantastic farm shop supplying delicious deli items, cheeses, bakery goods, meat, oils, jams, etc. T: 01726 844411 www.lobbsfarmshop.com

 The nearest place to eat is in Charlestown, a 5 minute drive away.
-A lovely, picturesque granite port with tall ships.
+A lovely, picturesque granite port with tall ships, often used as a location in the TV series “Poldark”.

 WRECKERS, Charlestown Harbour – T: 01726 879053 does good local food.
 Open daily from 10am